Director of Music: Mrs. Mila Collier

 Music plays a very important part in the worship of St. Mary’s Church.
 We are affiliated to The Royal School of Church Music.

-The main Sunday commitment is the Parish Eucharist at 10am using Common Worship Order 1, and Evensong (Book of Common Prayer) at 6.30pm.
+The main Sunday commitment is the Parish Eucharist at 9.30 am using Common Worship Order 1.
 In addition there are two Baptism services each month, usually attracting large congregations.
 Two hymn books are currently in use: ‘Hymns Old & New’ and ‘Ancient & Modern New Standard’.
 CCL and Calamus copyright Licences permit the occasional use of other material.
 The annual service of Lessons & Carols, music during Lent, Holy Week and Easter, Remembrance Sunday and Advent are examples of other opportunities for significant musical input.

 It is 2 manual, built by Lewis & Co. of Brixton, London, erected in 1879.
 It is regularly maintained by Hele & Co. of Saltash.
 The pedal board and swell organ have electronic action and the Great Organ has tracker action.